gregpardo/RxRealm/README.md

 ## Requirements

-RxRealm requires Swift 2.0 and RxSwift (2.0.0-beta).
+RxRealm tested with Swift 2.2 and RxSwift 2.2.0.

 ## License